chriswblake/lanyard-tags/README.md

 I have an idea for a design!
 Can you help me make it?
 Please! 🥺
 Absolutely!
 Check out the [design your own](docs/design-your-own.md) page.
 It should answer any questions you have.

+Alternately, feel free to [submit your design idea as an issue](https://github.com/chriswblake/lanyard-tags/issues).
+Maybe someone else will pick it up! 🙋 If it gets 10+ likes, I'll make it myself. 😎

 ## Troubleleshooting
 - **When scanned, URLs are opening in a web browser instead of the app.**
 There is a not-so-obvious iOS setting for 'Universal Links' which simply remembers what you did last time.